kimmackay/GeneRHi-C/README.md

-# SonHi-C (pronounced "sonic")
+GeneRHi-C (pronounced "generic")

-A set of non-procedural approaches for predicting 3D genome organization from Hi-C data
+3D GENomE Reconstruction from Hi-C data

 A pre-print describing this work has been published on BioRxiv (https://doi.org/10.1101/392407)